 CRS Ambassador Events and Internships

 A Cup of Economic Justice: The Fair Trade event included a viewing of the documentary "Women and Coffee" and a talk by Equal Exchange representative Laurie Foote.
+Event was in partnership with Campus Sustainability, Dining Services and Equal Exchange.
 ACS Approves (10/18/16)

 Danielle Radomile '16 (Geography and Environmental Studies), Ashley Seyfried'17 (Geography and Environmental Studies/Polotical Science) Worked remotely on 8 Geospatial Information Systems (GIS) projects for different regions in Africa for Stephen Hellen, Director of CRS' Global Knowledge and Information Management Department, CRS Northeast/Regional Office, Summer, 2016